algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 \end{aligned}
 $$

-The last expression is double the harmonic series, which is well known to approximate $\ln n$ as $n \to \infty$.
+The last expression is double the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)), which is well known to approximate $\ln n$ as $n \to \infty$.
 Therefore, the random binary search will perform $\frac{2 \ln n}{\log_2 n} = 2 \ln 2 \approx 1.386$ more comparisons compared to the normal one.

 ### Acknowledgements

 The article is loosely based on "[Array Layouts for Comparison-Based Searching](https://arxiv.org/pdf/1509.05053.pdf)" by Paul-Virak Khuong and Pat Morin.
-It is 46 pages long, and discusses the scalar binary searches in more details, so check it out if you're interested in other approaches.
+It is 46 pages long and discusses these and many other approaches in more detail, so check it out if you’re interested.

 Thanks to Marshall Lochbaum for [providing](https://github.com/algorithmica-org/algorithmica/issues/57) the proof for the random binary search.